 Physicians for a National Health Program (PNHP) marchers supporting health care as a human right.
 Source: "Twenty-Seven Arrested at NYC Protest (including 8 from PNHP) Hundreds March for Single Payer Universal Health Care," www.pnhp.org, Mar.
 29, 2007

-33 million people in the United States (10.4% of the US population) did not have health insurance in 2014 according to the US Census Bureau.
-The United States, Greece, and Poland are the only countries of the 34 members of the Organization for Economic Co-operation and Development (OECD) that do not have universal health care.
+28.5 million people in the United States (8.8% of the US population) do not have health insurance.
+The United States, Chile, Greece, Mexico, Poland, and the Slovak Republic are the six countries of the 36 members of the Organization for Economic Co-operation and Development (OECD) that do not have universal health care.

 Proponents of the right to health care say that no one in the richest nation on earth should go without health care.
 They argue that a right to health care would stop medical bankruptcies, improve public health, reduce overall health care spending, help small businesses, and that health care should be an essential government service.